ezart/merle/docs/README.md

 this tutorial that **everything** is a message in Merle, and Subscribers is the message dispatcher.

-Assets are the Thing's web assets, things like HTML and Javascript.
-These assets make up the front-end of our Thing (the side you see with a web browser).

-In our minimalist Thing, we don't (yet) subscribe to any messages and we don't have any web assets.
+In our minimalist Thing, we don't (yet) subscribe to any messages.

 Let's run our Thing and see what happens.
 First, build Merle at the top level to build the tutorial.